Technology is the enabler of industrial advancements!

 Data volume doubles every two years.
 Presently, companies like IBM and SAP have created cutting-edge analytics tools which include a huge array of analytics capabilities such as data discovery and visualization, business intelligence, planning, and predictive analytics.

-- Monitors daily production capabilities
+- It monitors daily production capabilities